 Online Advertising has Dominated Offline Advertising

 The old forms of advertising, newspaper, radio, television, aren’t dead, but they are feeling the heat of the latest sales tools on the market: online advertising.
-From just July to September, 2012, $9.3 billion dollars in interactive online ads were sold.
-That’s just for a single quarter.
-Websites like Yahoo!, Bing, Google, and YouTube are taking a huge portion of corporate advertising dollars.
+Last year, Google’s advertising revenue amounted to almost 95.4 billion US dollars.
+Websites like Google, Yahoo, Bing are taking a huge portion of corporate advertising dollars.
 And there are likely to continue to do so.
 Why?
 The answer is both simple and complex, at the same time.

 Online advertising can be targeted to a very specific audience.
 For example, if you search for a blanket, the next time you go to that search engine, you will see ads for blankets and other similar items.
 The reason is that these websites can track where you have visited, what you have clicked on, and then target you, and only you, with ads that might entice you.
 There is also the idea that it is very easy to tell who looked at your ad, who shopped and who bought.
 There is almost no way to do this with traditional advertising.